 In these situations, does it still make sense to offer personalized benefits instead of a traditional group policy?

-In this post, we’ll explore how to determine whether the group or individual market is more favorable, when to explore options outside of group, and how to determine if a QSEHRA is the best fit, even if it’s more expensive.
+In this post, we’ll explore how to determine whether the group or individual market is more favorable, when to explore options outside of group health insurance, and how to determine if a QSEHRA is the best fit, even if it’s more expensive.

 Determining whether the group or individual market is more favorable